EasyCorp/EasyAdminBundle/Resources/doc/book/3-list-search-show-configuration.md

         Customer:
             class: AppBundle\Entity\Customer
             help: 'Global message displayed in all views'
+            # ...
             list:
-                help: 'The list view overrides the global message'
+                help: 'The list view overrides the global help message'
+                # ...
             show:
                 # 'help' is not defined, so the global help message is displayed
                 # ...
             search:
                 # use the null value to not display the inherited global help message
                 help: null
+                # ...
         # ...
 ```